CarolZhou01/learnWithKevin/README.md

 This is the first line.
 And this is the second line.

+First line with two spaces after.
-This is the first line.
+And the next line.

+First line with the HTML tag after.<br>
-And this is the second line.
+And the next line.